AperpieGG/noise_models_w1m/README.md

 - Optionally saves matched-catalog diagnostics.
 - Adds matched-source counts and WCS residual RMS to the nightly diagnostics.
 - Uses the default focused-source detection kernel unless `--defocus` is passed manually.
+- Writes DS9 `.reg` circles using the `phot_aperture` radius from the camera JSON.
+The region radius is expressed in image pixels so it matches aperture photometry directly.

 Example: